 A Booster Club must establish and maintain a bank account in its own name and keep track of all revenues and expenses related to the Booster Club's activities.
 This account is not a school account and is not subject to audit by the district's internal or independent auditors.

-Each Booster Club must file a copy of the adopted audit annually to the Organizational Sponsor and Campus Principal.
+Each Booster Club must file a copy of the adopted audit annually to the Organizational Sponsor and Campus Principal on or before the 60th day after the last day of school.
 These statements are available for inspection to any person who submits a written request to the District.